This post may contain affiliate links. Please read my disclosure policy for more details.

-This warming and hearty chickpea soup comes together in less than 30 minutes and works perfectly for a healthy, quick yet delicious dinner.
-Plus, it’s made from scratch with cheap store cupboard staples and spinach from the freezer and a portion comes out at less than $ 1.50!
+This hearty chickpea soup is full of flavor, it comes together in less than 30 minutes and makes a quick yet delicious dinner.
+Plus, it’s made from scratch with cupboard staples and spinach from the freezer.

 This easy, nourishing, one-pot meal is perfect for warming up in colder months and is super tasty: garlic, olive oil, paprika, oregano add a depth of flavor to the chickpeas and the tomatoes.
 The end result is a creamy filling soup that really packs a nutritional punch with plenty of protein and your five-a-day.